jdoleary/Spellmasons/docs/QAProtocol.md

 - Run `npm run headless-build-only` to check tsc errors which `npm run bun-headless` will not catch

+August:
+- [ ] Verify that new license is included with game

 NEW Content for July:
 - [x] After playing a game as deathmason if you switch to spellmason you have no mana